mfkiwl/hoomd-blue/ARCHITECTURE.md

 https://pybind11.readthedocs.io/en/stable/advanced/classes.html#pickling-support)
 is acceptable as well.
-Care just needs to be made that users are not exposed to C++ classes that "slip" out of their Python subclasses which can happen if no reference in Python remains to a unpickled object.
+Care just needs to be made that users are not exposed to C++ classes that "slip" out of their Python subclasses which can happen if no reference in Python remains to an unpickled object.
 See [hoomd/Trigger.cc](hoomd/Trigger.cc) for examples of using pybind11.

 **Supporting Class Changes**